 Quaker Action on Alcohol and Drugs (QAAD)

-Quaker Action on Alcohol and Drugs is a listed group of the Religious Society of Friends and a registered charity (number 1059310), which became a company limited by guarantee (number 3265669) in 1996.
-It is managed by a Committee of Trustees who are appointed and conduct their business in accordance with Quaker Practice as observed by the Religious Society of Friends – Quakers.
+Quaker Action on Alcohol and Drugs is Quaker Recognised Body and a registered charity (number 1059310), which became a company limited by guarantee (number 3265669) in 1996.
+It is managed by a Committee of Trustees, who are appointed and conduct their business in accordance with Quaker Practice as observed by the Religious Society of Friends – Quakers.

 Trustees come from a wide variety of backgrounds that include education, medicine, criminal justice, counselling and dependency treatment; some have a general concern with the subject as Quakers, while others have personal experience of substance misuse themselves or in their close others.